Walter-Gu/VFX-UsdAssetResolver/README.md

 - [AR 2.0: CreateDefaultContextForAsset replacement?
 ](https://groups.google.com/g/usd-interest/c/7Aqv3k-V_DU/m/HPz7dSZLBQAJ)

-Please consider contributing back to the Usd project in the  official [Usd Repository](https://github.com/PixarAnimationStudios/USD) and via the [Usd User groups](https://wiki.aswf.io/display/WGUSD/USD+Working+Group).
+Please consider contributing back to the Usd project in the  official [USD Repository](https://github.com/PixarAnimationStudios/USD) and via the [USD User groups](https://wiki.aswf.io/display/WGUSD/USD+Working+Group).

 Feel free to fork this repository and share improvements or further resolvers.
 If you run into issues, please flag them by [submitting a ticket](https://github.com/LucaScheller/VFX-UsdAssetResolver/issues/new).